 Banking/ Insurance sector Exams

-Exams like IBPS (PO/clerical), SBI (PO/Clerical) , LIC AO etc are some options here.
+Exams like IBPS (PO/clerical), SBI (PO/Clerical), LIC AO, etc are some options here.
 Our team provides coaching for entrance exams for all clerical and officer (PO) level exams.
-We also provide special GD/PI training sessions and with our experienced team it is one of a kind experience which will make your chances in passing interviews with ease.
+We also provide special GD/PI training sessions and with our experienced team, it is one of a kind experience that will make your chances in passing interviews with ease.

 IBPS PO The exam is conducted in two parts- 1.
 IBPS PO Preliminary Exam and 2.
 IBPS PO Mains Exam.

 Candidates who wish to apply must have a bachelors degree in a required stream.
-Forms will be released in July 2019 and will remain open for a month.
-In 2019, IBPS PO Prelims is scheduled for October 12, 13, 19 & 20 and Mains is scheduled for November 30, 2019.
+Forms will be released around July and will remain open for a month.
+Usually, IBPS PO Prelims is scheduled for October 12, 13, 19 & 20 and Mains is scheduled for around November-December.

-The selection process consists of Prelims Exam, Mains Exam and Interview round.
-Prelims qualifiers will have to appear for Mains exam.
+The selection process consists of the Prelims Exam, Mains Exam, and Interview round.
+Prelims qualifiers will have to appear for the Mains exam.
 After qualifying the Mains exam, candidates will further have to appear in a Personal Interview round comprising 100 marks.
-Final selection is done based on overall performance of the candidate.
+The final selection is done based on the overall performance of the candidate.

 Management entrance exams(MAT/ CAT/ NMAT)